i3bar/core/README.md

 myBar.addBlock({ full_text: new Date().toISOString() });
 ```

-> **How it works?**: it will use the object you gave and as parameter and will stringified it to send the output to the i3 runtime that will in the end render the bar with these informations periodically. `"full_text"` is mandatory as it is used to render the text you want on your bar.
+> **How it works?**: it will use the object you gave as parameter and will stringify it to send the output to the i3 runtime that will in the end render the bar with these informations periodically. `"full_text"` is mandatory as it is used to render the text you want on your bar.
 An empty string for that property is a valid value and will simply be ignored by the i3 runtime (i.e. not being displayed on the bar).
 Values with a leading underscore (`_myCustomProperty`) will also be ignored.
 See the [i3 bar protocol documentation](https://i3wm.org/docs/i3bar-protocol.html#_blocks_in_detail) for more informations about all the properties you can set.
 There are many more and you can even customize the colors and background.
 I'm really terrible at designing interfaces so this example is intended to be simple for simple minded person like me. :smile: Be creative and let me see the result of your hard design work!

 ### Almost there